 The goal of Alabama's drought planning and management process is to ensure that there is accurate and consistent information concerning hydrologic and drought conditions, impacts and forecasts around the state.
 Further, through the use of an extensive communication and coordination process and Drought Declarations, ADECA's Office of Water Resources helps water managers, stakeholders and users understand where and how severe drought conditions exist and the best available information on future forecasts.

-Click here for the most recent Drought Declaration, issued June 3, 2015.
+Click here for the most recent Drought Declaration.